liamdichiro/liamdichiro/README.md

 ## Hi there 👋

-I'm Liam, a U3 Software Engineer from Canada 🇨🇦
+I'm Liam, a U4 Software Engineer from Canada 🇨🇦

 About me

   ✍🏻 Studying at McGill University

-  💡 Loves learning and gaining knowledge on new subjects
+  💡 Love learning and gaining knowledge on new subjects

   🏒 Big sports enthusiast

-  👨🏻‍💻 Coding for 4 years and counting!
+  👨🏻‍💻 Coding for 5 years and counting!

 <!--